Effect of color reconnection on multiplicity dependent charged particle production in Pythia-generated $pp$ collisions at the LHC energies: Results and discussions

 The charged particle multiplicity (N$_{\rm {ch}}$) provides central information about the particle production mechanism and is considered as an important global observable of nuclear collisions \cite{beggio, dremin}.
-As the \textsc{Pythia} Monash generated sets of data are quite successful in describing the results of pseudorapidity and $p_{\mathrm{T}}$ spectra of ALICE at the studied energies; it is therefore expected that a study on the $p_{\mathrm{T}}$ spectra, T$_{\rm {Eff}}$ and $\langle p_\mathrm{T} \rangle$ of the primary charged particles for different charged-particle multiplicity would provide better insight about $\textit{pp}$ collision dynamics.
+As the PYTHIA Monash generated sets of data are quite successful in describing the results of pseudorapidity and $p_{\mathrm{T}}$ spectra of ALICE at the studied energies; it is therefore expected that a study on the $p_{\mathrm{T}}$ spectra, T$_{\rm {Eff}}$ and $\langle p_\mathrm{T} \rangle$ of the primary charged particles for different charged-particle multiplicity would provide better insight about pp collision dynamics.

-Multiplicity distribution of the charged particles produced in $\textit{pp}$ collisions at $\sqrt{s}=$7 and 13 TeV within the mid-pseudorapidity range ($|\eta| <$30.
-However, with the further increase of multiplicity, the increasing behavior of the T$_{\rm {Eff}}$ and $\langle p_{\mathrm{T}} \rangle$ gradually slows down and tend to reach a plateau-like region, particularly for T$_{\rm {Eff}}$ vs. multiplicity plot.
-This hint of the plateau-like region may be a possible indication of the onset of a mixed phase of de-confined partons $\&$ hadrons and needs to be examined with the experimental data of $\textit{pp}$ collisions at the LHC energies.
+Multiplicity distribution of the charged particles produced in pp collisions at $\sqrt{s}=$7 and 13 TeV within the mid-pseudorapidity range ($|\eta| <$30.
+However, with the further increase of multiplicity, the increasing behavior of the T$_{\rm {Eff}}$ and $\langle p_{\mathrm{T}} \rangle$ gradually slow down and tend to reach a plateau-like region, particularly in T$_{\rm {Eff}}$ vs. multiplicity plot.
+As PYTHIA does not include hadron to QGP phase-transition, the appearance of this plateau-like region for the PYTHIA-generated data suggests that apart from such transition, some other mechanisms, which may not necessarily be related to phase-transition could also give rise to such an effect.
 Further, T$_{\rm {Eff}}$ and $\langle p_{\mathrm{T}} \rangle$ do not show any significant dependence on the center-of-mass energy, which suggest that as long as the multiplicity remains the same, T$_{\rm {Eff}}$ and $\langle p_{\mathrm{T}} \rangle$ of the system do not change.